TrustTheVote-Project/VoteTrackerPlus/docs/project-overview.md

 VoteTracker+ can enhance the voter vote-by-mail experience depending on the level of adoption by both election officials and the voter.
 If configured by election officials, the voter can receive their anonymized ballot check by mail.
 In this scenario an election official performs the following nominal steps:

+Nominal mail-ballot workflow/UX:

 - receives/opens mail-in ballot package
 - verifies the voter id
 - places the ballot in the OEM+VTP mail-in scanner
 - the scanner will display on the screen if ballot passes OEM and VTP checks
 - if not, election official follows election guidelines
 - if yes, the following are steps are completed
-- if the voter supplied an optional ballot check (BC) public key, the election official scans the public key
+- if the voter supplied an optional ballot check (BC) public key, the election official scans the public key and the scanner stores the encrypted ballot index in the private ballot index ledger
-- the election official accepts the ballot similar to in-place voting
-- if a ballot check public keys was supplied, the scanner stores the encrypted ballot index in the private ballot index ledger
 - if the voter supplied a self addressed envelope for the ballot check, the VTP mail-in scanner prints ballot check and the EO places the ballot check in the self addressed envelope.

 Note that the public key is not associated in any way with the paper ballot, the scanner image, or the ballot check.
 The [public private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography) generated by the voter is not tied to anything in particular so cannot really be used for voter identification.

 After all the polls close and election officials have setup the required restricted access to the private ballot check index ledger, voters can visit election officials in person, nominally at their town hall or other officially designated location.
 After the voter has properly identified themselves nominally in a manner similar to casting a ballot in person, an election official can privately and securely reveal to the voter their specific encrypted ballot index offset.
 The voter can then enter the encrypted offset into the VTP mobile app to decrypt the index and reveal their true check index.
 With that index they can validate that their specific mail-in ballot has been cast, recorded, and tallied as intended via the public VoteTracker+ election repos.

+## 4b) Supporting the first 100 mail-in ballots

+Though it is possible to support interim ballot checks to the first 100 mail-in voters, a less cumbersome workflow can be supported since at the time of opening the mail-in ballot the election official is in control of both the ballot and the voter identification.
+Specifically:

+First 100 mail-ballot workflow/UX:

+- receives/opens mail-in ballot package
+- verifies the voter id
+- places the ballot in the OEM+VTP mail-in scanner
+- the scanner will display on the screen if ballot passes OEM and VTP checks
+- if not, election official follows election guidelines
+- if yes, the following are steps are completed
+- election official receives the mail-in interim ballot check which contains both the interim index and the associated GUID
+- election official places the voter package together with the interim ballot check in the first 100 mail-in ballot box/pile
+- this process is repeated until there are 100 interim ballot packages.
+Note that VTP will automatically initiate the nominal mail-in ballot workflow when the 100 ballot cache has been achieved.
+- an election official then processes the first 100 mail-in ballot box by re-submitting the interim ballot check in the VTP scanner
+- if the voter supplied an optional ballot check (BC) public key, the election official scans the public key and the scanner stores the encrypted ballot index in the private ballot index ledger
+- if the voter supplied a self addressed envelope for the ballot check, the VTP mail-in scanner prints ballot check and the EO places the ballot check in the self addressed envelope.

 ## 5) Basic Election Official Experience (UX)